EaglerReborn/EaglerReborn.github.io/src/plugindocs/README.md

 - `displayToChat({msg: String})`
     - Displays client-side message to user's ingame chat gui.

+### Passing 'Ref' objects
+Eg: `setCurrentItemOrArmor({slotIn: Integer, itemStack: ItemStackRef}) : void` This method's itemStack parameter uses an 'ItemStackRef'.
+'Refs' are short for 'references', as they are the root reference to a java object, not just a data wrapper.
+You can get a ref from a Data by using `getRef()`, as specified [here](globals/Data.md).

 ### Using non-auto properties
 In order to use non-auto properties like `PluginAPI.player`, they must be [required](globals/require.md)